Loan Default: What You Need To Know And How You Can Prevent It

 But what is a loan default, and what are the consequences for it?
 Let’s take a closer look.

 What Does It Mean To Default On A Loan?

-When you can’t make your monthly payments, you’re at risk of defaulting on the loan.
+When you can’t make your monthly payments and your account is delinquent, you're at risk of defaulting on the loan.
 A loan default can happen when you fail to repay the debt within the terms of your initial loan agreement, meaning that you’re unable to fulfill the legal requirements of the loan.

 Although it’s possible to go into default after a single missed payment, that’s not the norm.
 Instead, you’ll need to miss a succession of monthly payments for that to happen.
 Be advised, however, that this can vary greatly by the type of loan and by the lender.